 In California, there is a special legal concept known as negligence per se which often applies in truck accident lawsuits.
 This rule treats evidence that a truck driver has broken certain laws (for example, by driving above the posted speed limit at the time of your accident) as automatic proof of two of the elements above: duty and breach of duty.
 An experienced truck accident lawyer can tell you whether this applies in your case.

-During your initial consultation with a Marin County truck accident lawyer, he or she will ask about the facts surrounding your truck accident to determine whether you may have a case for negligence against the at-fault parties.
+During your initial consultation with a San Francisco truck accident lawyer, he or she will ask about the facts surrounding your truck accident to determine whether you may have a case for negligence against the at-fault parties.
 If you have a strong case, your lawyer may suggest that you file a personal injury lawsuit.

-Contact our Marin County Truck Accident Lawyer Today
+Contact our Marin County and San Francisco Truck Accident Lawyer Today

 At Wakeford Gelini, we represent victims of truck accidents in personal injury lawsuits and claim settlement negotiations.
 We understand that a truck accident can be devastating and we want to help you navigate the road to recovery.
-Call (415) 578-3510 to schedule a free and confidential consultation with a Marin County truck accident lawyer today.
+Call (415) 578-3510 to schedule a free and confidential consultation with a San Francisco truck accident lawyer today.